HussainAther/philosophy/neurophilosophy/reductionism.md

 the hypotheses advanced by assorted property dualists, they maintain that, even if the mind is the brain, subjective experience qualities are emergent with respect to the brain and its properties.
 The commonsense conceptual framework to understand psychological properties in a way that doesn't reduce to any future neuroscience.
+Within intertheoretic reduction, we recognize subjective experiences won't reduce to neuroscience.
+Property dualists don't believe there's a nonphysical substance inherent to experiences.
+They believe subjective experiences are produced by the brain and affect the brain even if they aren't actual physical properties of the brain.